GStreamer/gstreamer/Basic+tutorial+13+Playback+speed.markdown

 To use these events, they are created and then passed onto the pipeline, where they propagate upstream until they reach an element that can handle them.
-If an event is passed onto a bin element like `playbin2`, it will simply feed the event to all its sinks, which will result in multiple seeks being performed.
-The common approach is to retrieve one of `playbin2`’s sinks through the `video-sink` or `audio-sink` properties and feed the event directly into the sink.
+If an event is passed onto a bin element like `playbin`, it will simply feed the event to all its sinks, which will result in multiple seeks being performed.
+The common approach is to retrieve one of `playbin`’s sinks through the `video-sink` or `audio-sink` properties and feed the event directly into the sink.

 Frame stepping is a technique that allows playing a video frame by